 Again, you very skillfully tied the epics tales into the larger story.
 I like the way that you used different parts of the Ramayana to depict different aspects of how Karma works.
 It all made very good sense.
 It flows so smoothly; it's very easy to read.
 Great job, Lynze!

-I commend you for your creativity here; I think the idea of telling these stories to children will be quite interesting if they are told as is straight from the text.
+Lynze, I commend you for your creativity here; I think the idea of telling these stories to children will be quite interesting if they are told as is straight from the text.
 Also, I have a nephew right around the age of eight and I completely understand your statement in that they ‘test their boundaries.’
 I enjoyed the content of your story.
 Good job!
+The girl is the one to tattle?
+I can unequivocally relate to this as well.
+So the mother of these three children is quite familiar with the Ramayana?
+Your story flows so effortlessly.
+Very well done.
+I can imagine the look on the kids’ faces when they hear of the punishment that Rama faced in the Ramayana.
+Priceless!
+I enjoy how you incorporated things that would be so common to kids.
+I felt like this added to the credibility of everything else that you included and made it an easy read.

 I’m back to your storybook and I am super excited to get a change to read another one of your storybook stories.
 I thought that you did such a good job with your first story “Rama’s Exile”.
 I think that your storybook’s is one of my favorites because your focus to tell stories to unruly Children is great!
 As a matter of fact I told a story that was meant to be a lesson taught to a child this week.
 Anyways, back to your story, this week I will be reading your second story “Hanuman’s Tail”.